 The prejudice comes from the top down.
 It’s institutionalised via policies, political rhetoric, behaviours and is amplified by the media.
 And negative role modelling from those in positions of power.
 Just take a look at the collective behaviours of the current government.
 It speaks volumes about their traditional prejudices and attitudes, and it also imposes a narrow frame of reference for attitudes and behaviours towards others on the nation.

 Furthermore, the tactic of scapegoating is used to justify discrimination, responsibility and political accountability.
-Scapegoating a process where a group is made to bear and
+Scapegoating a process where a group is made to bear the blame for the actions of others and to suffer in their place.
+Scapegoats become the objects of irrational hostility, and the process of scapegoating fosters deep divisions within a society.

 The real tyranny was never political correctness.
 We are not “taking” anything back, we are witnessing the shaping a frightening future.
 Such divide and rule politicking is a deadly strategy calculated to circumvent political correctness, and reflects the Conservatives’ strongly authoritarian impulses.
 It sets in place a social race to the bottom, and ultimately, leaves us with only the rungs of Allport’s ladder of social prejudice within our reach to climb.